 Making the education system learner-based and flexible

-We will ensure the abundance and availability of learning opportunities, smooth and flexible movement between levels and types of education, and, as far as possible, a learner-centred approach that supports the development of a selfdirected learner.
+We will ensure the abundance and availability of learning opportunities, smooth and flexible movement between levels and types of education, and the application of the principles of the modern learning approach to ensure as far as possible, a learner-centred approach that supports the development of a self-directed learner and the maximum application of each person’s potential.
 To this end, we will integrate formal and non-formal education and general and vocational secondary education and develop a common secondary education standard.
 We will continue to optimise the school network, and create regional education centres with the aim of creating new forms of learning and opportunities for connecting general, vocational and higher education and nonformal learning, including youth work, and facilitating such transitions.
 We will link regional education centres with regional and local stakeholders to support the development of a regional business environment and the preparation of the workforce.

 We will increase the teaching of general and future competencies in the curricula of different levels and types of education, and integrate more practical experience and skills into them in cooperation with employers.
+We will guarantee high-quality youth work available throughout Estonia, which creates opportunities for all young people to gain diverse development, success, experience, and independence.
 We will support teaching in Estonian, while developing digital teaching materials in Estonian at all levels of education and in lifelong learning.
 We will support evidence-based development and implementation of diverse learning methods and techniques (including digital pedagogy) in order to personalise and individualise learning and enrich it with technology (learning analytics, kratts, etc.).

 We will ensure that the learning movement in the European education area is free of obstacles.
 International mobility and cooperation are enhanced by the population’s knowledge of foreign languages, which is why the learning of languages is supported.
 At the same time, we will provide opportunities to learn the Estonian language and (digital) solutions for compatriots living elsewhere and other interested people.